SARASOTA, Fla. — Editor's Note: This story has been updated with additional sourcing and links.

-The Lido Key Hurricane and Storm Damage Reduction project is one of the largest contemplated by the state.
-It will ultimately remove 710,000 cubic yards of sand from Big Pass and renourish about 1.56 miles of Lido Beach with it.
+As the Sarasota Herald-Tribune reports, the Lido Key Hurricane and Storm Damage Reduction project is among the most significant Florida has considered.
+The undertaking would ultimately remove 710,000 cubic yards of sand from Big Pass and use it to renourish roughly 1.56 miles of Lido Beach, the newspaper explained.

 Some businesses endured flooding during Tropical Storm Eta.
 It wasn’t as bad as it could have been because of the added sand.
 But the goal is for properties not to go through that again after the next phase of Lido’s Beach Renourishment project is complete.